-Clinical/Practicum site placements are at the sole discretion of the sites availability to accept students at the time of the request.
+Clinical/Practicum site placements are at the sole discretion of the site's availability to accept students at the time of the request, and the site hours assigned to students will be determined by the clinical partners.
+The Program Director/Practicum Coordinator has no control over it, and students must make accommodations.